stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 ### Ignore mutations

 The ignore mutations option has been extended to offer more fine grained control.
 Before v1.x it was possible to ignore complete mutators.
-Now it's possible to ignore specific mutations inside these mutators as well.
+Now it's possible to ignore specific mutants inside these mutators as well.

 Example: